Renters’ Rights Bill guide

 • Upfront rents will be capped at one month in advance.

-Tenants may still voluntarily pay more than one month’s rent in advance, but landlords cannot require them to.
+Landlords cannot request more than one month’s rent (or 28 days) in advance once a tenancy has begun.
+Tenants may still voluntarily pay more than one month’s rent in advance, but landlords cannot require them to pay beyond the due date.

 Private Rented Sector Ombudsman